Undergraduate Fellowship on Native American Health

 If you have any questions about becoming a Health Research Fellow, please contact Tim Schroeder, Director of the UNM Undergraduate Research, Arts & Design Network, at timschroeder@unm.edu.

-The UNM Undergraduate Fellowship: Introduction to Indigenous Environmental Health & Research is sponsored by the UNM HSC Center for Native American Health.
-It is supported by leaders from UNM American Indian Student Services, UNM Native American Studies, the Division for Equity and Inclusion, the University College Pre-Health Professions Student Development Program, and the UNM Research, Arts & Design Network
+The UNM Undergraduate Fellowship: Introduction to Native American Health Workforce: Envisioning Your Future Health Profession is sponsored by the UNM HSC Center for Native American Health.
+It is supported by leaders from UNM American Indian Student Services, UNM Native American Studies, the Division for Equity and Inclusion, the University College Pre-Health Professions Student Development Program, and the UNM Research, Arts & Design Network.

 three female students wearing latex gloves performing a simulated medical procedure